TinyRex/tinyrex.github.io/_posts/2017-11-29-The-OSCP-journey.markdown

 A few things that I gathered during both the course and the exam:

-  * **Holler**: Ensure your family, frinds and significant other understand the dedication required to complete this course.
+  * **Holler**: Ensure your family, friends and significant other understand the dedication required to complete this course.
   * **Enumerate**: All forums and blogs talk about this, and I would like to re-hash how important this is!
 It will save you a ton of time in both the labs and the exam.
-  * **Stay Organized**: Use a good note-keeping application and keep clear and consise notes (I used Evernote).
+  * **Stay Organized**: Use a good note-keeping application and keep clear and concise notes (I used Evernote).
 Re-organize and clear up your Kali workspace and maintain a good folder structure for exploits and shells.
 This will really speed you up during your exam!
   * **Keep it Manual**: Keep your Metasploit, Meterpreter and scanner use to a minimum
   * **Manage your Time**: Have a clear time-line for your labs and try to stick to it.
-Planning ahead will allow you to maximise utilization of the lab time.
+Planning ahead will allow you to maximize utilization of the lab time.
 During the exams, map out how long you would want to spend on each machine and move on to the next if stuck.
   * **Work Hard**: There is no need to spell this out :)
-  * **Take a day off**: Kick back and relax a day before your exam.
+  * **Take a Day Off**: Kick back and relax a day before your exam.
 Your brain needs the time off, trust me!
-  * **Have fun**: This course is extremely unique.
+  * **Have Fun**: This course is extremely unique.
 It can be frustrating and fulfilling at the same time but the satisfaction is incomparable!
 You will really miss the labs at the end of your certification and you should really make the most of it.
 Hack as many machines as possible in as many ways as you can; you will not come across a playground like this often.

 ## In Conclusion: